quanteda/spacyr/README.md

 1. Install miniconda

     The easiest way to install spaCy and **spacyr** is through an auto-installation function in **spacyr** package.
-This function utilizes a conda environment and therefore, some version of conda has to be installed in the system.
+This function by default create a new conda environemnt called `spacy_condaenv` and therefore, it requires some version of conda installed in the system.
 You can install miniconda from
     <https://conda.io/miniconda.html> (Choose 64-bit version for your
     system).

     If you have any version of conda, you can skip this step.
 You can check it by entering `conda --version` in Console.

+    For a windows based system, Visual C++ Build Tools or Visual Studio Express has to be installed to compile spaCy for pip installation.
+    The version of Visual Studio required for the installation of spaCy is found [here](https://spacy.io/usage/#source-windows) and the
+    default python version used in our installation method is 3.6.x.

 2. Install the **spacyr** R package: